 There are some 600 law and accountancy firms with UK revenues between £5m and £250m.
 Only 2% are likely to be directly involved in exploratory prototyping of solutions.
-A public competition may be organised for these privileged places.

 The Forum has formed three AI Cascades for the 98%.
 Their primary purpose is to cascade knowledge from visionaries to pragmatists to conservatives.
 They will also inform the project, road-test emerging insights, and disseminate project findings.